Gigi-gg/MyPortfolio/BiqQuery_Book Tracker.md

   ORDER BY book_genres.book_count DESC
   LIMIT 5

-/* Display running page count for books read in 2022 */

-SELECT
-  title,
-  pageCount,
-  finishedReading,
-  SUM(pageCount) OVER(ORDER BY finishedReading,title
-   ROWS BETWEEN UNBOUNDED PRECEDING AND Current Row) AS running_total FROM `mythic-beanbag-363223.Books.2022_books`
- WHERE readingStatus = "read" AND finishedReading BETWEEN '2022-01-01' AND '2022-12-31' ORDER BY finishedReading, title;

  /* Display previous title and genre read from books finished in 2022 */

 WITH finished_books AS (SELECT